-Chemotherapy:
+Chemotherapy

-Chemotherapy is often used to treat small cell lung cancer.
-Your treatment may involve one or two chemotherapy drugs given together through a vein.
+Chemotherapy treatment may involve one or two chemotherapy drugs given together through an IV (a small tube placed in your vein).
 Chemotherapy is given in repeating cycles, each followed by a rest period.
 This cycle often repeats every 3 weeks.
-Other medications may be also added to your chemotherapy as needed such as steroids or anti-nausea medicines.
-All the medicines together are sometimes called the "chemo cocktail."
+Other medications, such as steroids or antinausea medicines, may also be added to your chemotherapy as needed.
+All the medicines together are sometimes called a "chemo cocktail."

-Some side effects of chemotherapy may include nausea, vomiting, loss or change in appetite/ taste, hair loss, fatigue, low blood cell counts, nerve pain, shortness of breath, coughing or mouth sores.
+Some side effects of chemotherapy may include nausea, vomiting, loss or change in appetite/taste, hair loss, fatigue, low blood cell counts, nerve pain, shortness of breath, coughing, and/or mouth sores.